 - Making sure that everyone at an executive level has the same vision and values.

-- A better understanding (and managing) of the financial elements of business.
+- A better understanding (and managing) of the financial elements of the business.

 - As an entrepreneur, financial elements are critical to understand in order to maintain sustainability in (and grow) your business.